 It seems that every year, TVs, computers, phones, and digital picture frames are outfitted to higher resolutions and titled with new abbreviations.
 The market trend from HD (1980 x 1080) to 8K (7860 x 4320) highlights the growing demand for high-quality imagery.
 To assess image quality, we set each frame to display the same four images.
 Each photo was unique and strategically picked to include various color tones, subjects, and camera types.
 We lined up each frame side by side and placed the same photo on each screen.
 Then we had a panel of judges pour over each photo to rank the image quality on a 1-10 scale, from best to worst.
 We conducted this process for each of the four photos.
-Then we re-examined each model's specs, such as resolution and screen size, using the two to calculate pixels per square inch.
+Then we re-examined each model's specs, such as display type, resolution, and screen size.
+We then used resolution and screen size to calculate pixels per square inch.

 As we have come to expect, specs do not tell the entire story.
-A few displays that offer high resolutions and PPI values, like the Napatek 10, ranked lower in our comparative testing.
-Despite its 1920 x 1080 and 220 PPI specs, our test photos appeared pixilated and less desirable than other frames.
+A few displays that offer high resolutions and PPI values ranked lower in our comparative testing.

 In contrast, others use a USB drive or SD card to show the uploaded photos.
 This is great if you would like to set a slideshow and revisit it once and a while.
 We uploaded the same 125 photos to each picture frame to assess the upload process of each frame.
 We even made small adjustments to our slideshows to evaluate micro-adjustability.

 The Nixplay app offers more connectivity (within the app) to your frames and the external world.
 You can connect with friends or purchase discounted prints.
-The app also allows you to change the frame setting and create custom themed playlists if you want to switch it up for a particular occasion.
-The playlists provide nice organization potential for those who like to have contextually consistent imagery.
+The app also allows you to change the frame setting and create custom-themed playlists if you want to switch it up for a particular occasion.
+The playlists provide nice organizational potential for those who like to have contextually consistent imagery.
 We enjoyed that you can add up to thirty photos per upload.

-The Pix-Star frame can accept new photos through in-app uploads or its user decided email.
+The Pix-Star frame can accept new photos through in-app uploads or a user-decided email.
 The true .com address makes it easy for friends and family to send photos to your inbox directly from their email address.
 The inbox allows you to accept or deny photos, which avoids any unwanted images in your slideshow.
 A well-designed remote allows this process to take place on the frame with a little extra hassle.
 Individuals can send up to thirty pictures at a time.